SemWES/docs-and-training/tutorials/workflows/basics_portal_overview.md

 1. If you click on the workflow's entry you will be redirected to the result page, where you can inspect the results of your workflow again.

 ## Conclusion
-Congratulations, you have finished the first tutorial.
+Congratulations, you have finished this tutorial.
 You should now be able to start workflows and examine their status and result